 How to Set Yourself Up for SEO Success

-There is very good SEO.
-There is very bad SEO.
-And there is everything in between.
+The good news is that everyone can succeed at SEO.
 Here’s what you need to be doing to set yourself up for success:

 Keep your knowledge up-to-date